 Like pages in a sketchbook, each track is tied to a period in Ty's life representing amalgamation of his personal, musical, and cultural influences.

 With a goal to seamlessly weave visuals into this dense and meaningful tapestry, I looked no further than Ty's camera roll.
 Much of the tape had been written and produced while he was living in London.
-He shared an album of photos that his sister (shout-out to Heather) had taken on her point-and-shoot film camera during that time.
+He shared an album of photos that his sister (shout-out to Heb) had taken on her point-and-shoot film camera during that time.

 I placed these photos into editorial layouts and mockups I had created earlier in the process.
 From here, it became abundantly clear that these photos were the heart of "The Good Days Between" and everything clicked into place.
 These photos were instrumental in directing and informing the designs.